azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Akihiko has been acting very strangely lately - even going so far as to suggest that Misaki move out</p>
+<p align="center">Akihiko has been acting very strangely lately - even going so far as to suggest that Misaki move out.
+When Misaki has a bit of déjà vu helping a lost old man at the train station, he discovers he's not the only one having relationship problems.
+Could the</p>
 </td>
 </tr>
 </table>